TonyDC/cutepiesmtp/README.md

 Cute Pie SMTP Daemon is capable of extracting and saving email attachments, as well as opening messages in the system default email client.

-Running the SMTP server on port 25 requires root priveleges.
-To run as a regular user, set a port higher than 1024, and configure your email clients to use that port.
+The default SMTP port is `25` which requires running the server with root priveleges.
+To run under regular user you'll need to configure your email clients to use a port higher than `1024` and then set this port in Cute Pie SMTP Deamon via the menu option *Config* > *SMTP port*.

 ## Features